Trangth97/FarmVigil-Documentations/docs/source/Dashboard/dashboard.rst

 .. image:: ../img/dashboard/record_detail.png
     :align: center

-Trong màn hình chi tiết, người dùng được phép sử dụng công cụ để vẽ lại các farm trên map, upload/delete image để có cái nhìn rõ hơn về farm đó và thông tin chi tiết ở bên phải màn hình.
+In the details screen, the user is allowed to use the tool to redraw the farms on the map, upload/delete image to have a better view of that farm and detailed information on the right side of the screen.
-Bên cạnh đó, người dùng click Reject button to reject farm or Verify button to verify farm.
-Sau đó các farm sẽ được chuyển sang trạng thái tương ứng ở bên ngoài màn hình dashboard.
+Besides, the user clicks Reject button to reject farm or Verify button to verify farm.
+Then the farms will be switched to the corresponding state outside the dashboard screen.

 .. |display_setting| image:: ../icon/display_setting.png

-Click |display_setting| to setting display farms (chọn những trường muốn hiển thị trong list).
+Click |display_setting| to setting display farms (select the fields you want to display in the list).

 Interact map
 ------------

-Người dùng trực tiếp chọn farm trên map để xem thông tin chi tiết.
-Có những khu vực các farms ở gần nhau nên sẽ được group lại và hiển thị số lượng tổng.
+Users directly select farm on the map to see detailed information.
+There are areas where the farms are close together, so they will be grouped and display the total number.